InevitableTech/behaviour-suite-analyser/README.md

 Perform static analysis on your cucumber/gherkin styles bdd scripts and remediate issues that will prolong the life your test suite.

-This tool is meant to be language agnostic (even though written in PHP) and expected to work with any cucumber/gherkin style files.
+This tool is meant to be language agnostic (even though written in PHP7) and expected to work with any cucumber/gherkin style files.

 Install
 ====